neo-project/docs/docs/en-us/reference/rpc/latest-version/api/sendrawtransaction.md

 Response Description:

 When result is false, the current transaction has failed to broadcast and an exception occurs.
-The following error codes can be expected
+The following error codes can be expected:

 | Error code | Message |
 | --------------- | ---- |